Difference Between Civil and Criminal Cases in Pakistan (2025 Guide)

 What is the main difference between civil and criminal cases?

-Can one case be both civil and criminal?
+Can one incident be both civil and criminal?

 Which law governs civil cases in Pakistan?